rapiddweller/rapiddweller-benerator-ce/doc/introduction_to_benerator.md

 ### Benerator Community Edition (CE)

-Benerator started as an open source project and is committed to further improve and extend with and from the feedback of its user base and its contributors.
+Benerator started as an open-source project and is committed to further improve and extend with and from the feedback of its user base and its contributors.
-It is the most powerful open source data generator and competitive with all commercial products.
+It is the most powerful open-source data generator and is competitive with all commercial products.

 However, it has two historic limitations:
 - No neat graphical user interface
 - Only single-threaded generation and anonymization

-Despite of that, Benerator Community Edition has an impressive performance
+Despite that, Benerator Community Edition has an impressive performance.

-###Benerator Enterprise Edition (EE)
+### Benerator Enterprise Edition (EE)

 Extends Benerator Community Edition and improves it in many respects.
-With highly optimized engine and generation-related components and with multithreaded execution support, its performance on a single machine is about 10x the performance of the Community Edition and Benerator can easily scale over multiple machines using a Kafka cluster.
+With highly-optimized engine and generation-related components and with multithreaded execution support, its performance on a single machine is about 10x the performance of the Community Edition and Benerator can easily scale over multiple machines in your private cloud / cluster setup.

 Improvements against the Community Edition are

 - Improved performance on single threading
 - Multithreaded data generation and anonymization
 - Anonymization Reporting supports you in compliance checking
-- Benerator UI: An integrated graphical development environment with editing support and task management UI
+- Benerator UI: An integrated graphical development environment with editing support, project and task management
 - JSON support
 - JMS support: ActiveMQ, RabbitMQ and more
 - Kafka support